-Tulane’s comprehensive COVID-19 Testing Program includes twice-weekly testing of on-campus undergraduate students, weekly testing of off-campus undergraduate students, and at-least-monthly testing for graduate students and employees (faculty, staff, Sodexo/Allied staff and other contract workers).
+Tulane’s comprehensive COVID-19 Testing Program includes twice-weekly testing of on-campus undergraduate students, weekly testing of off-campus undergraduate students, and at-least-monthly testing for graduate students and employees (faculty, staff and contract workers).
 This reporting dashboard, which includes results back to July 28, 2020, is updated daily with the previous day’s testing results.

 Results from all testing conducted by Tulane’s Molecular Pathology Lab, including numbers of tests and positive results, is shared with the Louisiana Department of Health and is reflected in state and city reporting, however there is a lag in reporting between our dashboard and that of the city and state.